mdn/content/files/en-us/web/api/topics_api/index.md

 The above process can be made more effective using interest-based advertising (IBA).
 The idea is that when users visit the publisher sites, they are served a **personalized** selection of ads based on their interests.
 Their interests are inferred from sites they have previously visited.
 In the past, [third-party cookies](/en-US/docs/Web/HTTP/Cookies#third-party_cookies) have been used to collect information on user interests, but all browsers are phasing out the use of third-party cookies.
 The Topics API provides part of the path towards this goal — a mechanism to implement IBA that does not depend on third-party cookies.

-First of all, the browser observes what sites users visit and infers their interests from site hostnames.
-These interests are mapped to specific **topics of interest**, and the browser calculates and records users' top topics (i.e. the topics that their interests mapped to most often) at the end of each **epoch**.
+First of all, the browser infers a user's interests from the URLs of sites they visit that have ad tech `<iframe>`s embeded.
+These interests are mapped to specific **topics of interest**, and the browser calculates and records the users' top topic (i.e. the topic that their interests mapped to most often) at the end of each **epoch**.
 An epoch is a week by default.
-Top topics are updated each week so that they are kept current and users don't start to see ads for topics that they are no longer interested in.
+The top topic is updated each week so that interests are kept current and users don't start to see ads for topics that they are no longer interested in.

 > **Note:** This process only happens on sites where a Topics API feature is used (see [What API features observe and return topics?](#what_api_features_observe_and_return_topics)).

-Once the browser has observed some topics for a user, the Topics API can retrieve them and send them to an ad tech platform.
+Once the browser has observed one or more topics for a user, the Topics API can retrieve them and send them to an ad tech platform.
 The platform can then use those topics to personalize the ads they serve to the user.
 The API helps to preserve privacy by _only returning topics to an API caller that have been observed by them_ on pages visited by the current user.

 See [Using the Topics API](/en-US/docs/Web/API/Topics_API/Using) for an explanation of how the API works.